Sepia Photo Restoration

 How can I tell the age of a sepia photo?

 Look at the print format (cabinet card, carte de visite, postcard), clothing and hairstyles, studio backdrops, and any photographer's imprint on the card or back of the print.
-Cabinet cards date from the 1870s–1900s.
-Divided-back postcards date from 1907+.
+Cabinet cards date from the 1870s to 1900s.
+Divided-back postcards date from 1907 onward.
 Clothing styles and hairstyles can narrow the date to within a decade.

 Can sepia photos be colorized?